SpinalHDL/SpinalDoc-RTD/source/rst/Developers area/howtodocument.rst

 ----------------
 Sphinx is very smart, the document structure is deduced from how you use non alphanumerical characters (like:  ``= - ` : ' " ~ ^ _ * + # < >``), you only need to be consistent.
-Still, for clarity sakes we use this progression:
+Still, for consistency sakes we use this progression:

  * ``=`` over and underline for section titles
  * ``=`` underline for titles